TarynScharf/PythonWorkshop/README.md

 # PythonWorkshop
-Welcome to the Python Bootcamp, a Python introductory course tailored to geoscientists.
+Welcome to Introduction to Python for Geoscientists.

 ## Opening notebooks
 Click the following link to access workshop materials: